JamesLaverack/mrpack-container/README.md

 ## Using Images

-You will need to mount:
+You will need to provide and mount into the running container:
 - A Minecraft server JAR from Mojang, of the correct Minecraft version for your mods and loader, usually mounted at `/usr/lib/minecraft/sever.jar`
 - A file to accept the Minecraft [EULA](https://www.minecraft.net/en-us/eula), usually a text file containing `eula=true` at `/var/minecraft/eula.txt`.